MG Software.

 What is a Vector Database? - Explanation & Meaning

-• A legal platform using a vector database to make millions of legal documents semantically searchable, enabling attorneys to find relevant case law based on content and context rather than exact search terms.
+• A legal research platform using a vector database to make millions of legal documents semantically searchable.
+Attorneys find relevant case law based on legal reasoning and context rather than exact search terms, reducing research time per case by over 60 percent.

-• A knowledge management system using Weaviate to index internal wiki pages, Slack messages, and emails, so employees can ask questions in natural language and receive the most relevant internal information instantly.
+• A knowledge management system built on Weaviate that indexes internal wiki pages, Slack messages, and emails.
+Employees ask questions in plain language and instantly receive the most relevant internal resources, each with source attribution and a relevance score.

-• An e-commerce platform using a vector database for visual search: customers upload a photo of a product and the vector database finds visually similar products from the catalog.
+• An e-commerce platform using a vector database for visual search functionality.
+Customers upload a product photo and the system finds visually similar items from a catalog of over two million products, returning results within 50 milliseconds.

 Related terms